H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Best Practices.md

 -   Bubble them up to the first module they belong to when it is shared within the module.
 -   Then bubble it up to a common shared module when it is shared outside the module.
 -   Lastly, bubble them up to a library when they are shared among applications.

+## Models

+-   Always prefer interfaces over classes when no objects need be created.
+-   Only actual data models, presenting business logic end with .model.ts

 ## Components